Home Chemistry Gas Laws Kinetic Theory of Gases

 Question: Calculate the average kinetic energy for hydrocarbon like methane gas at a temperature of 27 ⁰C.

-Answer: From the kinetic theory of gases, the average kinetic energy per molecule or kinetic energy of 1 mole of methane,
+Answer: From the kinetic theory of gases, the formula for average kinetic energy per molecule or kinetic energy of 1 mole of methane,

 KEmethane = (3 × 2 × 300)/2